Regularized Step Directions in Nonlinear Conjugate Gradient Methods: Cubic Regularization for CGM

 As discussed, CGM is designed to be an ``accelerated'' version of steepest descent.
 The momentum term for the step direction is obtained cheaply so as not to increase the computational burden over the gradient direction, and the local convergence rate is improved from linear to superlinear.
 However, if the step direction moves away from conjugacy and CGM has to be restarted frequently, CGM will behave more like steepest descent.

 The goal of this paper is to propose a regularized method to improve step quality within CGM.
-Specifically, we aim for this method to \begin{itemize} \item require fewer iteration counts in computational experiments than its non-regularized version, \item exhibit global convergence with fewer assumptions than its non-regularized version, \item require the same order of computational burden per iteration as its non-regularized version, and \item demonstrate faster overall runtime in computational experiments than its non-regularized version. \end{itemize}
+Specifically, we aim for this method to \begin{itemize} \item require fewer iterations in computational experiments than its non-regularized version, \item exhibit global convergence with fewer assumptions than its non-regularized version, \item require the same order of computational burden per iteration as its non-regularized version, and \item demonstrate faster overall runtime in computational experiments than its non-regularized version. \end{itemize}

 In this section, we will present our proposed cubic regularization scheme and its related step length rules.
-The integration of cubic regularization for CGM will be closer to the approach taken in \cite{BS14}---we will use the equivalence of cubic regularization to the Levenberg-Marquardt method in order to view it as a regularization of the (approximate) Hessian matrix.
+The integration of cubic regularization for CGM will be closer to the approach taken in \cite{BS14}, wherein Benson and Shanno discuss the equivalence between cubic regularization, Levenberg-Marquardt regularization (this equivalence was originally pointed out by Griewank in \cite{Gri81}), trust-region radius control, and the perturbation of the diagonal of the Hessian matrix for line-search approaches based on Newton's method.
+Therefore, in this paper, cubic regularization will generally arise in form of a diagonal perturbation to the approximate Hessian matrix.
 (Our previous paper on symmetric rank-1 methods with cubic regularization \cite{benson2018cubic} took the approach of modifying the secant equation, which we are not proposing here but will leave for future work.)
-Since the formulation of CGM given by \eqref{seq} and \eqref{genBeta} was matrix-free, we will use Shanno's reformulation of CGM as a memoryless BFGS method (\cite{shanno1978conjugate}).
+Since the formulation of CGM given by \eqref{seq} and \eqref{genBeta} was matrix-free, we will use Shanno's reformulation of CGM as a memoryless BFGS method \cite{shanno1978conjugate}.
 We start with a brief review of the reformulation and then present the proposed new approach.